AndresHF/my-page/README.md

 # my-page
 Please use Google Chrome to visit the page, otherwise some features won't work.
-Another browsers coming soon.
+Another browsers coming soon.<br>
+To check it with the best render quality avoid using mobile.

 <h3><a href="https://andreshf.github.io/my-page/">Visit link to explore what Im doing.</a></h3>